About our Home

 Prior to Pappus House, no such option existed.
 There were nursing homes and assisted living facilities, but their model of care is mostly directed towards rehabilitation and long term care living.
 They are better equipped for the general care of the elderly and infirmed.

 End-of-life care is a highly specialized field that often draws on a select group of caregivers who feel deeply called to this mission.
 They are especially gifted in their sensitivity and presence with the dying person.

 The environment in an institution may not be conducive to the care required during the dying process.
 Although people frequently live out their final days there, most would prefer to die at home or in a home-like setting that wholeheartedly responds to the processes of dying, anticipatory grief, and loss.

-Our home will serve people 18 years of age and older needing 24 hour end-of-life care such as:
+Our home serves people 18 years of age and older needing 24 hour end-of-life care such as: